ICEPFL/Intelligent-Agents-2016/README.md

 # Intelligent-Agents-2016
-Assignments for 2016 IA course at EPFL
+Project for 2016 IA course at EPFL.
+The key tasks are to implement Markov Decision Processes (MDP), A-star search algorithm, stochastic local search algorithm and auction agents.